 Telephone: 0116 305 6588 or 0116 305 7093

 Fax: 0116 305 5785

 Children may also bring a packed lunch.
-We ask that lunches do not include items of food containing nuts or pineapple as we have children who have allergies.
+We ask that lunches do not include items of food containing nuts, pineapple or kiwi fruit as we have children who have allergies.
 We are a nut free school and thank you for your support with this.
 We have also been awarded a "Healthy Schools" status and ask that you support us by promoting a healthy diet.